trevorgribble/wit-face-evaluation/report.md

 3. Add interactive query interface
 4. Explore additional datasets for training

+## Lessons Learned

+### Environment Management
+- Importance of clear, tested installation instructions
+- Value of separating CPU and GPU environments
+- Need for explicit version pinning in dependencies
+- Benefits of automated environment validation

+### Development Practices
+- Importance of testing on different hardware configurations
+- Value of comprehensive error handling
+- Benefits of modular design for maintainability
+- Need for clear documentation and examples

 ## Conclusions
 The implemented system successfully meets the initial requirements while providing a flexible foundation for future extensions.
+Special attention was paid to environment management and installation processes, ensuring that the system can be reliably deployed across different hardware configurations.
 The modular design allows for easy updates and improvements, while the chosen technologies (MTCNN, YOLO, DuckDB) provide a good balance of accuracy, speed, and scalability.

+A key success factor was the decision to separate CPU and GPU environments, which significantly improved reliability and reduced setup issues.
+The comprehensive documentation and validation steps ensure that users can successfully deploy the system regardless of their hardware capabilities.